ronitgrover/Health_care_dashboard-/README.md

 # Health_care_dashboard-

 this project was made for Interview process of FITELO .
-Languages used were JavaScript and ReactJS
+Languages used were JavaScript ,CSS